joopringelberg/language-perspectives-arcII/README.md

 ### 0.0.4
 The tokenization is now aimed towards support of the base16 color schemes, to provide a broad range of themes.

+### 1.0.0
+This version tokenizes everything we think is useful (including comments, now).

 Initial release of perspectives-arc.

 ## Requirements